kolenaIO/kolena/docs/metrics/perplexity.md

     It is important to note that perplexity can only be calculated using [autoregressive language models](#autoregressive-language-model-info).

-Perplexity is a metric commonly used in natural language processing to evaluate the quality of language models, particularly in the context of text generation.
+Perplexity is a metric commonly used in natural language generation to evaluate the quality of language models, particularly in the context of text generation.
 Unlike metrics such as [BLEU](bleu.md) or [BERT](bertscore.md), perplexity doesn't directly measure the quality of generated text by comparing it with reference texts.
 Instead, perplexity assesses the "confidence" or "surprise" of a language model in predicting the next word in a sequence of words.